 Work on the basis that things WON’T go exactly to plan and you won’t be disappointed.
 Don’t think anything is ‘a done deal’ until contracts are signed and dates agreed.
 When thinking of dates for exchange or completion, be realistic around timescales and work around a number of options – planning everything around only one date is almost certainly going to lead to disappointments so give yourself as many options as you can.

 Although moving house is an emotional time, don’t let it be too emotional.
 Don’t fall in love with your new home until it is your new home; don’t put all your emotional energy into one location until you are living in that location.
 View any setbacks rationally as you then have a chance of getting the best out of a situation.

 2. Plan, plan and plan again

-Don’t let anything go wrong simply because you didn’t think plan for it to go right.
-From choosing which estate agent to use to making sure your removal van arrives on the right day, planning is essential.
+Don’t let anything go wrong simply because you didn’t think the plan for it to go right.
+From choosing which estate agent to use to make sure your removal van arrives on the right day, planning is essential.
 There is lots of online help but nothing beats a simple diary/calendar so you can see what, who, when and where.
-Try to remember [as if you could forget] what went wrong with the last move, and ask advice from family and friends.
+Try to remember [as if you could forget] what went wrong with the last movie, and ask advice from family and friends.
 Use your estate agent: next to you they most want to see a successful sale and they will have great contacts and insider information.